 “We have a one-way patient flow through the clinic, which is fantastic,” Mattern said.
 “You don’t have patients crossing back and forth.
 We’ve seen a lot of people for vaccines, but the way we’ve scheduled them and our setup has allowed for great crowd control.”

-Sarah Clinton, junior communications major, received her first dose of the Pfizer vaccine March 31 after scheduling an appointment through Meijer’s waitlist for employees.
+Sarah Clinton, junior communications major, also received her first dose of the Pfizer vaccine March 31 after scheduling an appointment through Meijer’s waitlist for employees.
 Clinton said she signed up to be on the waitlist one week before the state of Indiana opened vaccine eligibility to people ages 16 and older.

 “As soon as they said it’s opening to 16-year-olds, I was like, ‘I want it,’” Clinton said.
 “I was not expecting to get [the vaccine] until probably June.
 I was shocked it was this soon.”